magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.4.1 =
+* Fixed php warnings on Advanced custom field image duplications in some senarios.

 = 1.4 =
 * NEW: Signposting for networks where custom post types and taxonomies are not synced throughout.
 * NEW: Signposting for instances where user's 'Advanced Custom Fields Field Groups' don't exist in the destination site.